 You will see a Direct to Cloud page similar to the example shown in Figure 2.

-The information this page displays is as follows:
+The information that this page displays is as follows:

-- Client Name and Service Plan: Displays the name of the currently-selected client, and the cloud billing plan the client is subscribed to.
+- Client Name and Service Plan: Displays the name of the currently-selected client, and the subscribed cloud billing plan of the client.

 - Restore: Allows you to launch the Restore launchpad for the selected client.
 See the Managing Restores section of this page for more information.